 By Jim and Michele McCarthy

-The Core 1.0 is the “software” in our book, “Software For Your Head.”
+The Core 3.x is the current version of the “software” in our book, “Software For Your Head.”
 The Core is a system for everyday use among collaborators, technical and non-technical alike.
 The Core is made up of four different types of things: a) Patterns, b) Antipatterns, c) Definitions, and d) Interpersonal Protocols.
 The first three are things you read and think about, and the Core Protocols are things which you read and think about and do.
-This article surveys the terrain covered by The Core V1.0, briefly defining all the elements of it.
+This article surveys the terrain covered by The Core V3.x, briefly defining all the elements of it.

 If your team would like to get to a state of shared vision in the shortest amount of time possible, and with the greatest possible effect, adoption of The Core Protocols is likely the best bet available.
 Of course, your adoption of the Protocols will be greatly simplified – and both your adoption and ongoing operating costs reduced – by an understanding of the Patterns and Antipatterns surrounding them.
 But you will never experience the true beauty of The Core unless you personally adopt Core protocols.
 Imagine that you have an architect’s design in hand for a new building.
 You can imagine the final building more fully than you could without such a document; but you will not enjoy the protection and features of the building until you inhabit it.
 Then, you will know the architect’s skill, or suffer its absence.
 The Core’s design intent is revealed in its adoption rather than its postulation or analysis.

 Four Steps to Shared Vision.

 Before your team can achieve a state of shared vision, you must accomplish some level of mastery over four distinct areas, and do so both iteratively and in sequence:

 - Checking In, the management of personal presence, covered in Section I of the Core.

 - Deciding, practicing unanimous decision-making, covered in Section II of the Core.